Ankii249/Image_stegnography/README.md

 ## 🚀 Features

-* 🔐 Hide text messages in PNG images using steganography.
+* 🔐 Hide text messages in PNG,JPG images using steganography.
 * 🕵️ Extract hidden messages from images.
 * 📂 Upload and download encoded images.
 * 🧰 Simple and clean web UI using HTML/CSS/JS.